baileyed/Portfolio-Guide/README.md

 # Elizabeth's Portfolio

-Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Welcome to my software portfolio, where I keep a repository of my scripts.

 ## Table of Contents
 - [Data Processing](#data-processing)